d-morrison/IntroStatActivities/02-study-design.Rmd

 ## Terminology review

-In today's activity, we will examine different types of sampling bias and study designs, confounding variables, and how to determine the scope of inference for a study.
+In this week's activity, we will examine different types of sampling bias and study designs, confounding variables, and how to determine the scope of inference for a study.
 Some terms covered in this activity are:

 * Population